googleapis/python-api-core/CONTRIBUTING.rst

 - To run system tests, you can execute::

    $ nox -s system-3.7
-   $ nox -s system-2.7

   .. note::

-      System tests are only configured to run under Python 2.7 and Python 3.7.
-For expediency, we do not run them in older versions of Python 3.
+      System tests are only configured to run under Python 3.7.
+For expediency, we do not run them in older versions.

   This alone will not run the tests.
 You'll need to change some local auth settings and change some configuration in your project to